Get Task & Purpose in your inbox

 A quarter of a century after movie-goers first met Forrest Gump, Jenny, Bubba, and Lt.
 Dan, the critically-acclaimed drama will return to theaters for a special two-day showing on June 23 and 25 put on by Fathom Events.

-The modern American odyssey follows Tom Hanks's Gump as he both literally and figuratively walks, runs, and ping-pongs his way through every era-defining event in final decades of the 20th century, all while pining for the love of his life, Jenny (Robin Wright).
+The modern American odyssey follows Tom Hanks's Gump as he both literally and figuratively walks, runs, and ping-pongs his way through every era-defining event in the final decades of the 20th century, all while pining for the love of his life, Jenny (Robin Wright).

 Throughout the film, our protagonist and narrator finds himself the center of modern American history: teaching Elvis his signature dance moves, serving in the Vietnam War and receiving the Medal of Honor for his heroism, glad-handing with John Kennedy, Lyndon Johnson, and Richard Nixon during multiple visits to the White House (and accidentally becoming a whistle blower in the Watergate scandal), not to mention his stint as a global ping-pong champion and his role as an early investor in "some kind of fruit company' called Apple.